Sheeffry Hills

 Lakes

 The range cradles a string of glacial lakes.
 The two largest are Lugacolliwee and Lugaloughan.
 Smaller water bodies – Lough Awaniareen, Lough Allisheen, Lough Tarriff, Lough Brawn and Lugalough – dot the plateau, providing reflective foregrounds for the surrounding peaks.
-Lough Brawn, in particular, is a favourite photo‑stop for walkers crossing the ridge.
+Lough Brawn, in particular, is a favourite photo-stop for walkers crossing the ridge, sitting quietly in a shallow corrie below the main summit plateau.

 Walking the Sheeffry Hills